During Microsoft Ignite in November 2021, Azure Sentinel is now called Microsoft Sentinel.

 - Learn how to monitor Azure AD emergency accounts with Azure Sentinel.

-- Learn more about Azure Sentinel, check the official documentation from Microsoft.
+- Learn more about Microsoft Sentinel, check the official documentation from Microsoft.

 - Learn about Analytics Rules, check the official documentation from Microsoft.